-The direct care floor recoupment and/or administrative penalty assessed as a result of a facility not meeting the required direct care per diem floor is considered effective thirty (30) days from the issuance of the original notice of determination.
-Should an informal reconsideration be requested, the recoupment and/or penalty will be considered effective thirty (30) days from the issuance of the results of an informal hearing.
-The filing of a timely and adequate notice of an administrative appeal does not suspend or delay the imposition of the recoupment (s) and/or penalty.
+The direct care floor recoupment as a result of a facility not meeting the required direct care per diem floor is considered effective thirty (30) days from the issuance of the original notice of determination.
+Should an informal reconsideration be requested, the recoupment will be considered effective thirty (30) days from the issuance of the results of an informal hearing.
+The filing of a timely and adequate notice of an administrative appeal does not suspend or delay the imposition of the recoupment(s).